argonne-lcf/AR2023/04_expertise-and-resources/staff-news.md

 ---

+# Papka Named ACM Distinguished Member

+ALCF Director Michael Papka was named a 2023 Distinguished Member of the Association for Computing Machinery (ACM).
+Papka was recognized for his contributions in virtual reality, collaborative environments, scientific visualization, as well as research and operations in high-performance computing.

+# Papka Receives Distinguished Performance Award

+ALCF Director Michael Papka received the Distinguished Performance Award at the Argonne Board of Governors’ awards ceremony in September.
+Papka was recognized for his numerous exemplary contributions to Argonne, including his efforts to help build world-class scientific computing capabilities for open science.

+{% include media-img.html
+   source= "Balin-award.jpg"
+   caption= "ALCF's Riccardo Balin (left) received a Postdoctoral Performance Award from Argonne Director Paul Kearns."
+%}

+# Balin Receives Argonne Postdoctoral Performance Award

+Riccardo Balin, a postdoctoral researcher at the ALCF, received a Postdoctoral Performance Award at Argonne National Laboratory's Postdoctoral Research and Career Symposium in November.
+Balin was recognized for his innovative work in coupling high-fidelity aerodynamic flow simulations with machine learning to improve modeling capabilities for aerospace engineering.

 # ALCF Team Awarded Most Outstanding Paper at 2023 IWOCL & SYCLcon

 ALCF researchers authored a study that was recognized as the Most Outstanding Paper at the 2023 IWOCL & SYCLcon conference.
 Led by ALCF’s Thomas Applencourt, the team included ALCF colleagues Kevin Harms, Brice Videau, and Nevin Liber, as well as Bryce Allen of Argonne/University of Chicago, Amanda Dufek of NERSC, and Jefferson le Quellec and Aiden Belton-Schure of Codeplay.
 The team’s paper, “Standardizing complex numbers in SYCL,” provides an open-source library of complex numbers and associated math functions that can be used in computations carried out with SYCL, a key programming framework for next-generation supercomputers, including the ALCF’s Aurora exascale system.